Markov-switching State Space Models for Uncovering Musical Interpretation: Analysis of Chopin's Mazurka Op. 68 No. 3

 (\autoref{fig:bad-model}).
 Here, the estimated path failed to transition to state 1 at the recapitulation of the A section.
 In both cases, the resulting path stands out dramatically, remaining in the much faster constant tempo state from the B section with overly frequent emphases.
-Both of these performances are quite volatile, making estimation difficult, and were clustered as ``other''.
+Both of these performances are quite volatile, making estimation difficult.
+Altering the prior distributions along the lines suggested in the next section may help.